 Wahey, some movement!
 Not a lot, but it's an improvement on the goalkeepers at the least.

-Joe Gomez returned to Liverpool's starting XI for the first time in weeks and did well, offering less in an attack in than Trent Alexander-Arnold, but still measuring in a few crosses.
+Joe Gomez returned to Liverpool's starting XI for the first time in weeks and did well, offering less in attack than Trent Alexander-Arnold but still measuring in a few crosses.

-Gomez moves up to fifth, surpassing Kieran Trippier (who didn't play) and Kiko Femenia, whose team he helped beat 5-0 on Saturday.
+Gomez moves up to fifth, surpassing Kieran Trippier (who wasn't in league action) and Kiko Femenia, whose team he helped beat 5-0 on Saturday.